contact us advertise site map Bookmark and Share

 Geothermal Activity in the Upper Arkansas Valley

-With the new pool in operation Salida promoted a swim-ski vacation package.
+With the new pool in operation, Salida promoted a swim-ski vacation package.
 Participants could ride the D&RG Railroad to Marshall Pass for skiing and were transported to the pool where they could refresh themselves with a swim or "sweat bath."

 The pool was remodeled and repaired in 1975 after it was destroyed by a gas explosion.
 It reopened in 1977.
 In 2001, an extraordinarily wet spring snow storm dumped up to four feet of snow and crushed portions of the roof of the pool building.
 Again it was remodeled and reopened in August of 2002.

-The Cottonwood Hot Springs Resort (Once called the Jump Steady Resort) to the west of Buena Vista on County Road 306 provides pools and hot tubs for its guests.
-These springs hosted a hotel and bathhouse in the 1870's
+The Cottonwood Hot Springs Resort (once called the Jump Steady Resort) to the west of Buena Vista on County Road 306 provides pools and hot tubs for its guests.
+These springs hosted a hotel and bathhouse in the 1870s.

 Salida and Buena Vista Colorado Hot Springs